enpitsuLin/enpitsulin.xyz-nuxt/content/posts/bare-git-repository-with-syncthing.md

 publishAt: 2023-02-18 15:45:00
 tags: [Git, Syncthing]
 lang: en
-excerpt: Synchronizing files and managing code can be simplified by using a bare Git repository with Syncthing instead of installing syncthing in WSL.
+description: Synchronizing files and managing code can be simplified by using a bare Git repository with Syncthing instead of installing syncthing in WSL.
 By checking out a copy of the repository in WSL, files and code can be seamlessly synchronized across both environments without dealing with associated issues.
 ---

 I encountered issues using Syncthing and WSL together.
 Previously, I used Syncthing to sync files (mainly code) that I needed across multiple locations.
 But when I switched to WSL as my primary dev environment, I faced some challenges.
 In this post, I will discuss these issues and how I resolved them.